huggingface/transformers/docs/source/en/perf_train_cpu_many.md

  --bf16
 ```

-## Usage with Kubeflow
+## Usage with Kubernetes

-The same distributed training job can be deployed to a Kubernetes cluster using the
+The same distributed training job from the previous section can be deployed to a Kubernetes cluster using the
 [Kubeflow PyTorchJob training operator](https://www.kubeflow.org/docs/components/training/pytorch/).

 ### Setup